KunstmaanLegacy/KunstmaanSandbox/app/Resources/docs/CodingStandards.md

 # Naming conventions

 We made a few naming conventions when working on one of the bundles.
-It is possible that the conventions aren't followed right now, but we'll fix it while working a specific bundle.
+It is possible that the conventions aren't followed right now, but we'll fix it when working a specific bundle.

 * use camelCase for variables *(ex. $numberOfColumns)*
 * use underscores in column names *(ex. @ORM\Column(name="number_of_columns"))*